PM Jacinda Ardern tests positive for Covid

 Prime Minister Jacinda Ardern has tested positive for Covid-19, her office has announced.

+"Wishing the PM a quick recovery from Covid and that she can join us in parliament again soon."

+The National Party leader had his own bout with Covid-19 in March.

-Ardern's daughter Neve tested positive on Wednesday, the PM said in an Instagram post.
+Ardern's daughter Neve tested positive on Wednesday, the PM said in her Instagram post.

 "Despite best efforts, unfortunately I've joined the rest of my family and have tested positive for Covid-19," she said.